rokugatsu/CloudAligner/README.md

-"pcl_lab" is a kind of utility  exploiting PCL, created by rokugatsu for his study.
+"pcl_lab" is a　utility　exploiting PCL, created by rokugatsu for his study.
 It consists of several funtions.
 # cloudAligner
+## function
+## run